I Will Be There Every Single Night

 About the Director

 Suellen Vasconcelos holds a master’s degree in Education (UERJ) and a bachelor’s degree in Radio and TV (Faesa).
-Audiovisual teacher and curator of exhibitions and festivals in Espírito Santo, Brasil.
-Filmmaker on Filmes Fritos, an independent producer in Vitória-ES, she works as director, editor and sound recording.
-She directed her first feature documentary, I Will Be There Every Single Night, financed by SECULT-ES and Ancine/FSA.
+She is an audiovisual teacher and curator of exhibitions and Film Festivals in Espírito Santo, Brazil.
+She works as a director, editor, and sound recording at Filmes Fritos.
+Her first feature documentary, I Will Be There Every Single Night, was co-directed with Tati Franklin.

 Press